Commercial Land Mortgage Finance: Purchase, Planning and Development

 The property development lenders will pay for the land up front and then give you money for the building in stages.
 A surveyor who supervises the project signs off on loan drawdowns.

-4) Hybrid or mezzanine funding
+4) Hybrid or mezzanine funding.

 This applies when the property investor doesn’t want to put in as much of their own money, so mezzanine or hybrid structures can be added to give the company more power.
 You might come across joint-venture or profit-share agreements from time to time.